JudePark96/secondary_blog/_posts/2018-03-22-[Paper-Review]-Bidirectional-LSTM-CRF-Models-for-Sequence-Tagging.md

 ### 10. Conclusion

 Conv-CRF model relies on Senna embedding to get good tagging accuracy.
-But, Bi-LSTM doesn't reliy on embedding also it got a good tagging accuracy.
+But, Bi-LSTM doesn't rely on embedding also it got a good tagging accuracy.

 ### 11. Reference